-- Cruelly used in Stepping On Roses, when Nozomu steals Sumi's wedding ring.
+- Cruelly used in Stepping on Roses, when Nozomu steals Sumi's wedding ring.

-- Kei Tsuchiya form Marmalade Boy uses this to Kick the Dog levels.
+- Kei Tsuchiya from Marmalade Boy uses this to Kick the Dog levels.
 When Miki drops either a bracelet given to her by Yuu as a gift (manga) or a Toryo medallion with a picture of Yuu and Miki herself (anime) during work without realizing it, he keeps it to himself for several days, and then gives it to Yuu while lying to him about how Miki wants to dump him.
-Yuu doesn't believe Kei's words, but his and Miki's relationship already was rather troubled, and they break up for a while.
+Yuu doesn't believe Kei's words, but his and Miki's relationship already was rather troubled, and they break up for a short while.